reimagined/resolve/docs/manage-application.md

 title: Manage a ReSolve Application
 ---

 Use the [resolve-module-admin](https://github.com/reimagined/resolve/tree/master/packages/modules/resolve-module-admin#readme) utility to manage a reSolve application's sagas and read models.
+It provides the following functionality:

+- List application read models and sagas.
+- Pause and resume read model and saga updates.
+- Reset read model and saga persistent state.
+- Manage saga properties.

 You can use **npx** to run this utility without installation or install it s an application's dependency as the following section describes.

 ## Installation